opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 (11) Sub-paragraphs (1) to (8A) also apply to disciplinary proceedings, or appeals therefrom, brought under any statute, including the Legal Profession Act (Cap.
 161) and the Medical Registration Act (Cap.
 174) which are heard by a Court of 3 Judges.

 ## 90A.
-Applications before the Court of Appeal
+Applications in civil matters before the Court of Appeal

-(1) Unless otherwise provided by any written law or otherwise directed, reply affidavits (if any) for applications before the Court of Appeal are to be filed and served within 7 days from the date the application and the affidavit in support of the application (if any) are served on the party.
+(1) Unless otherwise provided by any written law or otherwise directed, reply affidavits (if any) for applications in civil matters before the Court of Appeal are to be filed and served within 7 days after the date the application and the affidavit in support of the application (if any) are served on the party.

 (2) No further affidavits shall be filed without the leave of the Court of Appeal.

-(3) Unless otherwise provided by any written law or unless otherwise directed, parties are to file and serve submissions (if any) in respect of the application before the Court of Appeal within 7 days from the date the reply affidavit is due for filing and service.
+(3) Unless otherwise provided by any written law or unless otherwise directed, parties are to file and serve submissions (if any) in respect of the application before the Court of Appeal within 7 days after the date the reply affidavit is due for filing and service.

 (4) The submissions should comply with the following requirements:
 <ul type="*">